Selling via auction vs private treaty

 Tips for a successful private treaty sale

-• Choose a good agent.
-In a private treaty sale, you’ll be working closely with a real estate agent, so it’s worth researching different agencies to understand their fees, their sales strategies and their performance record.
+3. Choose a good agent.
+In a private treaty sale, you’ll be working closely with a real estate agent, so it’s worth researching different agencies to understand their fees and sales style.

 Pros and cons of selling at auction